 In the meantime, the evolving importance of cities to modern societies has led the architects in an endless quest to better understand the urban phenomena and map the cities’ complexity.
 In this context, architectural study programs will never seize to undergo continuous transformations just like the cities -their main corpus of investigation- have had in the past decades.

-In addition, a newly inaugurated online learning community challenges the limits of the traditional educational models.
+In addition, an increasingly wider online learning community challenges the limits of the traditional educational models.
 The courses we are planning now involve online educational practices that extend the physical time and space limits of the classroom.
 Most importantly, our understanding of the learning process has shifted from an instruction based model to a more open environment of human interaction where both the instructor and the students participate in a mutual exchange of information and personalized views of the world.

-This is a personal diary of architectural education research.
-In the past few years I have collected numerous articles, web pages, papers, reports and related information that by now it has become impossible ot manage.
-Through this blog I hope I can organize this material and provide you with a map of my readings.
+This was originally a personal diary of architectural education research.
+In the past few years I had collected numerous articles, web pages, papers, reports and related information that had become impossible to manage.
+The blog helped me organize this material as well as provide you with a map of my readings.
 There are a lot of personal favorites here and individuals whose work has been extremely inspiring to me.
-I take this opportunity to thank all the people who upload their research findings making it possible for me to retrieve all this valuable information and make my own connections.
+I take this opportunity to thank all the people who upload their research findings making it possible for me to retrieve all this valuable information and to ultimately make my own connections.

 A few words about me.

-For more information about my design work please visit: ioannoukarvelas.gr
+For more information about her design work please visit: ioannoukarvelas.gr